 The local Indonesian currency is Rupiah, it is essential that you bring some to use on site as other currencies are not accepted.
 Changing money to Rupiah may be possible in your home country, and if so this is recommended.
 If this is not possible, then you can change money at Jakarta or Bali international airport, or withdraw Rupiah from ATMs whilst in Jakarta, Bali, Makassar, or Kendari.
 Although you are likely to be on a tight travel schedule and so this may not be possible.
 Once you get to Buton Island there will be no way to exchange money, and no other currency is accepted apart from Indonesian Rupiah so ensure to plan ahead.

 Once you are on the expedition you will be provided with 3 meals per day.
-If you would like to have extra snacks outside of this you are welcome to bring snack bars or protein bars with you, and you will also have the opportunity to purchase snacks from small local shops selling things such as hot donuts, chips/French fries and instant noodles.
+If you would like to have extra snacks outside of this you are welcome to bring snack bars or protein bars with you, and you will also have the opportunity to purchase snacks from small local shops.

 Every meal will include rice, as this is a staple in Indonesia.
 The diet is largely carbohydrate based.
-There is protein source in every meal in the form of beans, tofu and tempe, as well as eggs, but you may wish to bring an additional source of protein with you.
-However, fish is often served at dinner, and occasionally other meat such as chicken.
+Fish is often served at dinner and occasionally other meat such as chicken.
 There is a vegetable dish with every meal, and fruit is served when possible.

 Social Media Links